GetEvinced/ios-sdk/README.md

 * The current version supports the following:
 * Deployment targets on iOS 12.0 and above
 * Cocapods as an import mechanism - other frameworks will be supported later.
-* Native uIkit based iOS apps - Native swift UI based, React native and Hybrid apps will follow soon.
+* Native UIkit based iOS apps - Native swift UI based, React native and Hybrid apps will follow soon.

 ### How to integrate
 step 1 - Setup a separate build target for running your application with Evinced.